DavidDeSloovere/giphy-cli/README.md

 You can run this CLI via Docker.
 This will output markdown and a link to giphy.com.

+`docker run --rm -it giphy-cli:latest "lolcats"`

-`docker run --rm -it giphycli:latest "lolcats"`
+`docker run --rm -it ghcr.io/daviddesloovere/giphy-cli:latest "lolcats"`

 ## .NET global tool